GTCG/PY4E-Capstone-Deathrow/README.md

 **2)Requirements:**
 * Python ofcourse, being at least v 2.7 or higher [download python](http://www.python.org).
 * Notepad++, Visual Studio Code, or whatever suits your needs
-* The modules which you can find in the requirements.txt file
+* The modules which you can find in the requirements.txt file (use: pip install -r requirements.txt) for installation
 * Sqlite, which can be downloaded from [here](https://sqlitebrowser.org/dl/).

 **3)Howto:**